Which of the following medical terms contains a word part that me... | Channels for Pearson+

 1

-Step 3: Analyze the suffix '-oma'.
-The suffix '-oma' refers to a tumor or abnormal growth.

-Step 4: Combine the meanings of the word parts.
-'Sarcoma' refers to a type of tumor that arises in the flesh or connective tissues, such as muscles, fat, or blood vessels.
+Understand the meaning of each root word: 'Cervic-' refers to the neck, 'Abdomin-' refers to the abdomen, 'Thorac-' refers to the chest, and 'Pelv-' refers to the pelvis.

+Focus on the term 'Thoracic' and recognize that the root 'Thorac-' specifically means 'chest' in medical terminology.

-Step 5: Compare the other terms provided (Osteology, Dermatitis, Nephritis) and confirm that none of their word parts relate to 'flesh.'
-This validates that 'Sarcoma' is the correct answer.
+Compare the meanings of the other terms to confirm that none of them contain a word part that refers to the chest.

+Conclude that the correct answer is 'Thoracic' because it contains the root word 'Thorac-', which means 'chest'.

 Related Videos